zacstewart/zacstewart.github.io/README.md

   ('classifier',         MultinomialNB()) ])
 ```

-That boosts our model up to almost 93% accuracy.
+That boosts the model up to almost 93% accuracy.
 As before, it's a good idea to
 keep an eye on how it's doing for individual classes and not just the set as a
 whole.
 Luckily this increase represents an increase for both spam and ham
 classification accuracy.

-Another way to improve our results is to use different kinds of features.
+Another way to improve accuracy is to use different kinds of features.
 N-gram counts have the disadvantage of unfairly weighting longer documents.
 A
 six-word spammy message and a five-page, heartfelt letter with six "spammy"
 words could potentially receive the same "spamminess" probability.
 To counter